StevenWBull/StudyStackClient/README.md

 # StudyStackApp

+IMPORTANT: ALL FILES IN THIS REPOSITORY WERE EQUALLY WRITTEN, TESTED, AND DEBUGGED BY THE FRONT END TEAM LISTED BELOW:

+- Hyojin Park
+- Preston Deschaine
+- Steven Bull

 This project is a React application for creating and managing stacks in order to help users better learn and retain information.

 ## Table of Contents